 One downside is that the RB24EAP can get loud enough to trigger complaints from neighbors.

-Our Conclusion: Overall, the RB24EAP from Hitachi is a must-have for any home with a small to moderately sized yard.
+Our Conclusion: Overall, the RB24EAP from Hitachi is a must-have for any home with a small to the moderately sized yard.
 It is very efficient because it manages to blow leaves and dirt over 15 feet away very quickly.
 Make sure not to use it when your neighbors are snoozing, though.

 The overall built of the 51619 looks and feels sturdy and well-made.
-Even the individual parts look have a premium appeal.
+Even the individual parts look to have a premium appeal.
 The impeller is metal and has nicely serrated blades.
 The outer body feels solid and high-grade.

 The Ultra Blower is a leaf blower, a vacuum, and a mulcher in one.
 You can easily switch from one operation mode to another using a dedicated mechanism.
 It comes with a roomy vacuum bag that can be conveniently hung for storage.